orctom/was-maven-plugin/README.md

 * **All properties defined in properties section of pom or in was-maven-plugin.properties are available in pre-steps/post-steps ant tasks**

 ## Customized Jython Script File
-If you'd like to go with a customized jython script file.
+If you'd like to go with a customized jython script file for deployment.

 Double braces for variables, such as: `{{cluster}}`, properties in was-maven-plugin.properties are all available as variables.
 ```xml